 Free Prime Video Christmas Movies

-Jack Frost (1979) – One of the few Rankin/Bass stop-motion animation holiday films available streaming (although a couple are in a collection of Christmas Classics to rent), this family film tells the story of Jack Frost, and love of a mortal woman.
+Jack Frost (1979) – One of the few Rankin/Bass stop-motion animation holiday films available streaming, this family film tells the story of Jack Frost, and love of a mortal woman.

 Also, while not necessarily “classics,” Amazon Prime has made sure to have a few free holiday romances to compete with the Hallmark TV movie popularity, so flip through other holiday offerings if you’re looking for something romantic.